• Skip to main content

 Other departments ordering the M&P are Atlanta PD (1900 M&P40 pistols), Charlotte PD (1650 M&P40 pistols), and Syracuse PD (500 M&P45).
 The Iowa State Patrol issue the M&P40, while the New Hampshire State Police issue the M&P45, and the New Mexico State Police issue the M&P357 pistols.

-I personally own a full size M&P 9 pistol and I really like shooting it.
-It is fairly soft shooting and it is accurate with a wide range of 9mm loads.
-Mine seems to like the 147 grain bullets best, though 115 and 124 grain bullets turn in respectable results as well.
+I personally own a full-size M&P 9 pistol and I really like shooting it. Â It is fairly soft shooting and it is accurate with a wide range of 9mm loads.
+Mine seems to like the 147-grain bullets best, though 115 and 124-grain bullets turn in respectable results as well.

 I think I like the fact that the gun, overall, feels like a very refined Glock pistol the best.
-Mags slip in and out lightening fast, the Melonite finish looks and feels better than the Tennifer, and the interchangeable backstraps are a real stroke of genius.
+Mags slip in and out lightning fast, the Melonite finish looks and feels better than the Tennifer, and the interchangeable backstraps are a real stroke of genius.
 Maybe Glock will get there someday…just not today.

 The M&P pistols can be had with thumb safeties.
-Also the guns can be had with magazine disconnect safeties, or without them.
+Also, the guns can be had with magazine disconnect safeties, or without them.
 It all depends on your individual preference.

 Update – November 2008